prof-rossetti/georgetown-opim-243-201901/exercises/dev-env-setup.md

 After you are somewhat familiar with navigating your filesystem and creating directories and files from the command-line, you are ready to install some command line utilities, namely `conda`, `python`, and `pip`.

 Follow the [Anaconda Notes](/notes/anaconda.md) to install all these command-line utilities.
-Included in that installation process, you may also choose to install the "VS Code" text editor (see below for more context).
+Included in that installation process, you may also choose to also install the "VS Code" text editor (see below for more context).

 Afterwards, you should be able to use the `conda` utility to create and activate Anaconda virtual environments, then within any virtual environment: